 A typical river cruise ship hosts fewer than 200 passengers for each itinerary.
 An ocean-going ship might house three times that many passengers on a single deck.

-On Grand Circle Cruise Lines, itineraries include a stop at either a local school or a visit to a local family sometime during the trip as part of the line's Discovery Series.
+For example, on Grand Circle Cruise Lines, itineraries include a stop at either a local school or a visit to a local family sometime during the trip as part of the line's Discovery Series.
 The passenger list is divided into groups of eight and local transportation is arranged for the visit.
-You'll meet people who live in Bratislava and find out what daily life is like in the city rather than simply visiting tourist-oriented places.
+You'll meet people who live in Bratislava and find out what daily life is like in the city.
+It's a dimension beyond checking off a series of tourist sites and sailing to the next port-of-call.

 Grand Circle and other lines will invite you to a pastry demonstration, or you can visit the bridge as the captain navigates river locks.